-But who was Irv White?
+Who was Irv White?
 There has been precious little written about him, but we do know that Irv White was born in Bridgeport, Connecticut on March 4, 1917.
-We know that he married and had several children.
+We know that he married a woman named Zelda and had several children.
 We know that he moved to California and started working at Robert S. Howard’s Buick dealership in the 1940’s.
 We know that he became service manager there by the time he was about 30 years old.
 We also know that he retained his service manager role, even though the Buick dealership had changed ownership several times.

 Finally, we know that in the fall of 1957, Irv White stepped up and bought the entire business from Spencer Honig.
 Irv White now had his own Buick dealership!

 IRV WHITE FINALLY HAS HIS OWN BUICK DEALERSHIP

 Initially, Irv White kept the business name of Beverly Buick (often seen as Irv White Beverly Buick), but not long after, the name was simplified to Irv White Buick.